RockyRori/SynthView/README.md

 ## Resize

-not every image can be handled unless the image size is less than 256*256(recommended)
+not every image can be handled, unless the image size is between 128*128 and 256*256(recommended)

 ```commandline
 python .\generation\main.py --root .\images\balloons.png